bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.06/Maui.Progression.Post.06.md

 In his video [Unit Testing .NET MAUI Apps with xUnit](https://www.youtube.com/watch?app=desktop&v=C9vIDLQwc7M), Gerald Versluis demonstrates how to modify the project to allow direct unit testing.
 It's pretty simple, I must say, and for fun I'll take the solution from part 5 and *collapse* it back into a single project.

+> If you want to just see the answer, scroll down to *The Secret Sauce*.

 > Ideally, as long as I keep the namespaces the same, everything should work the same and pass perfectly with very little effort.

 ## Creating the namespace folder structure
 Right now, we have separate projects for our domain-driven design.